-Lesson Plan: The Costs of the Softwood Lumber Dispute
+Lesson Plan: For Teachers: The Costs of the Softwood Lumber Dispute

 Ask: Have you ever tried to reap

 benefit for yourself at the expense of another (bullying or stealing, for

 example)?
 How did you feel about your actions then?
 Thinking about it, how do

 Continue this discussion with examples from history where one group has benefited at the expense of another, such as slavery, western expansion into North American, and so on.

 Direct students to the topic At Loggerheads: The Canada-U.S. Softwood Lumber Dispute on the CBC Digital Archives website.
 Have students review the clips titled:

 "Taxing Canada's Sovereignty?",

 "Quebec mill closes its